SPE columnsSPE columns, CHROMABOND PFAS, 6 mL/300 mg

 General structure of per- and polyfluoroalkyl substances (PFAS)

 PFAS are organic compounds with a carbon chain in which hydrogen is substituted by fluorine.
-The carbon-fluorine bond is very strong which makes them “virtualpfosly indest ructable“.
+The carbon-fluorine bond is very strong which makes them “virtually indest ructable“.
 The molecular structure of the PFAS provides them with non-sticky and tensid-like characteristics (because of their hydrophobic, lipophobic chain + hydrophilic head).

 There are polymers and non-polymers.
 Typical polymers are fluoropolymers, side-chain flurorinated polymers and perfluoropolyethers.
 Typical non-polymers are perfluoroalkyl acids (PFFFAs), perfluroalkane sulfonyl fluorides (PASF), perfluroalkyl iodides (PFAIs) and per- and polyfluroalkyl ether (PFPEs) based derivatives(2).